-When a pollution incident is reported or pollution is found to be affecting the water quality of a bathing water, an immediate investigation is instigated.
-All possible sources of pollution are checked.
-In addition, a resample will be collected to monitor whether the beach is still polluted.
-Bathing waters may be closed (by local authority or controlling body) until the water quality has improved and levels of bacteria are within mandatory standards.
+When pollution is reported or found to be affecting the water quality of a bathing water, an immediate investigation is instigated.
+All possible sources of pollution are checked and the bathing water is monitored until the effects of the incident have passed.
+During this time, bathing waters may be temporarily closed (by local authority or controlling body) until the water quality has improved and levels of bacteria are within mandatory standards.